Valley of Cuelgamuros (formerly Valle de los Caidos)

 Franco himself joined after his death in 1975.
-His tomb is marked with just a simple marble plate stating his name, but the pride of place is the same – right at the altar of the basilica.
-The services conducted by the members of the monastery adjacent to the basilica still take place almost literally atop Franco's remains.
+His tomb was marked with just a simple marble plate stating his name, but the pride of place was the same – right at the altar of the basilica.
+The services conducted by the members of the monastery adjacent to the basilica took place almost literally atop Franco's remains.

-Since Franco's death and his entombment in the Basilica de Valle de los Caidos, the site may have diminished in political importance, but it is still a kind of pilgrimage site for backwards-looking old Francoists and other right-wingers.
+After Franco's death and his entombment in the Basilica de Valle de los Caidos, the site may have diminished in political importance, but it was still a kind of pilgrimage site for backwards-looking old Francoists and other right-wingers.
 Rallies were still held here on important days for the fascist movement until these were practically outlawed in 2007.

 But a visit to this huge monument is also often included, quite innocently, as a stopover during day trips from Madrid

 to the El Escorial Royal Palace that is located not far from here.